 Partial Privatization/IRGC in the Economy.
-Some observers report that, over the past few years, portions of Iran's state-owned enterprises have been transferred to the control of quasi-governmental or partially private entities.
+Over the past few years, portions of Iran's state-owned enterprises have been transferred to the control of quasi-governmental or partially private entities.
 Some of them are incorporated as holding companies, foundations, or investment groups.
-Observers, using data from the Iranian Privatization Organization, say there might be about 120 such entities that account for a significant proportion of Iran's GDP.
+Based on data from the Iranian Privatization Organization, there are about 120 such entities that account for a significant proportion of Iran's GDP.
 On the other hand, as noted above, a substantial part of the economy remains controlled by government-linked conglomerates.
-For more information, see CRS Insight IN10597, Iran's State-Linked Conglomerates, by Kenneth Katzman.

 Subsidy Reductions.
-In 2007, Ahmadinejad's government began trying to wean the population off of generous subsidies by compensating families with cash payments of about \$40 per month.
+In 2007, the Ahmadinejad government began trying to wean the population off of generous subsidies by compensating families with cash payments of about \$40 per month.
 Gasoline prices were raised to levels similar to those in other regional countries, and far above the subsidized price of 40 cents per gallon.
 However, in 2012 Ahmadinejad halted the subsidy phaseout effort.
 In April 2014, Rouhani resumed subsidy reductions by raising gasoline prices further and limiting the cash payments to only those families who could claim financial hardship.
 On December 1, 2014, subsidies on bread were reduced and bread prices rose 30%.
 In August 2015, cash subsidies to all but the poorest Iranians were ended.
 Rouhani also has improved collections of taxes and of price increases for electricity and natural gas utilities.
-In March 2016, the outgoing Majles reduced subsidies even further than the Rouhani government had recommended.
+93